theo-armour/theo-armour.github.io/pages2/pacunion-and-compass.md

 # Coding Aspects

-I have had a look at the source code of the home page and several other pages, below are some of my observations
+I looke at the source code of the home page and several other pages, below are some of the things I noticed and my observations.

 ## Home Page CSS